Cardinal Greenway

-The route, which is dedicated to pedestrian, bicycle and equestrian users, has nine bridges and passes the historic Wysor Street Depot.
-It also follow the White, Whitewater and Mississinewa Rivers.
-Marked in half-mile increments, the TGC has more than 20 trail heads, most with restrooms, parking areas, and interpretive markers.
-The system hosts annual events including the National Trails Day (June/Running), Cardinal Greenways Bike Fest (July/biking), Walk Indiana (September/walking), and BikeTOURberfest (October/bicycle).
+The route crosses nine bridges and passes the Wysor Street Depot in Muncie, Indiana.
+The trail is marked in half-mile increments, and has more than 20 trailheads, most with restrooms, parking areas, and interpretive markers.

-The Cardinal Greenway is part of the Northern Route of the American Discovery Trail. and connects to the White River Greenway near downtown Muncie.
-A current expansion is underway to construct the White River Greenway trail in downtown Muncie.
-In Richmond, the trail connects to the Whitewater Gorge Trail and Gennett Walk of Fame in the Whitewater Gorge Park.
+The trail connects to multiple other trails along its length, including the White River Greenway in Muncie, and the Whitewater Gorge Trail in Richmond, where it also travels through the Gennett Walk of Fame in Whitewater Gorge Park.

+The trail was designated a National Recreation Trail in June 2003, and in 2018 was entered into the Rails-to-Trails Conservancy's "Rail Trail Hall of Fame."
+The trail is also part of the northern route of the American Discovery Trail.

 Background

 In 1993, volunteers organized an investigative meeting to study purchasing an abandoned rail line for a rails-to-trails conversion project.
 Removal of the steel rails began in late 1992.
 Work started in Marion and was completed from there through Richmond by June 1993.
 Cardinal Greenway, Inc., a not-for-profit, was formed, purchasing 60 mi of the former railroad corridor from CSX Corporation in that same year (1993).

 In 1996 a Master Plan was completed and final drawings were submitted to INDOT.